 - Safety knife: Yes, someone is going to pull a fancy pocketknife, but don’t gum it up with the packing tape or waste time trying to figure out which blade to use or which fingernail to sacrifice to the pocketknife gods.

-- Extra cash (especially in small bills): Some vending machines will take credit cards or student IDs but you just don’t know, and there’s always someone doing a burger run on the hall.
+- Extra cash (especially in small bills): Some vending machines will take credit cards or student IDs but you just don’t know, and there’s always someone doing a pizza run on the hall.